Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 ✓ Third-party testedNSF Certified for Sport

-NSF Certified for Sport makes this the clear choice for competitive athletes who undergo drug testing.
+NSF Certified for Sport makes this the clear choice for competitive athletes who undergo drug testing, even after a 2026 price rise widened the gap to the budget options.

 +NSF Certified for Sport, 270+ banned substance tested